lukmanaj/machine-learning-practice-r/README.md

 # machine-learning-practice-r
-Learning Machine Learning in the R Programming Language
+Learning Machine Learning in the R Programming Language using template notebooks provided in the Microsoft Machine Learning for all repository.